christianengineer/christianengineer.github.io/_posts/2024-02-28-peru-restaurant-supply-demand-forecaster-tensorflow-pytorch-airflow-grafana-predicts-demand-for-various-food-products-from-restaurants-aiding-suppliers-in-managing-inventory-and-reducing-food-waste.md

 ---
-title: Peru Restaurant Supply Demand Forecaster (TensorFlow, PyTorch, Airflow, Grafana) Predicts demand for various food products from restaurants, aiding suppliers in managing inventory and reducing food waste
 date: 2024-02-28
+description: We will be using TensorFlow for deep learning models to forecast demand accurately.
+Also, we'll use pandas for data manipulation and scikit-learn for data preprocessing.
+layout: article
 permalink: posts/peru-restaurant-supply-demand-forecaster-tensorflow-pytorch-airflow-grafana-predicts-demand-for-various-food-products-from-restaurants-aiding-suppliers-in-managing-inventory-and-reducing-food-waste
-layout: article
+title: Inaccurate demand forecasting, TensorFlow for restaurant food supply.
 ---

 ## AI Peru Restaurant Supply Demand Forecaster